crawl/sequell/docs/commandline.md

      Takes a string query in the form `"<term>[<num>]"` and returns the definition.
 Otherwise identical in behavior to `ldb`.

+   - `$(ldb-similar-terms "term" [<edit-distance>])`

+     Returns a list of terms most similar to `term`, within the given Levenshtein distance (defaults to 2).
+This is not an exhaustive list of terms within the edit distance, but the set of terms at the smallest possible edit distance from the given term.

    - `$(ldb-at <term> [<index>])`